-It’s almost that time.
-March Madness, arguably the craziest sporting event of the year, is just around the corner.
-A pool of 68 basketball teams competes for one goal: a chance to cut down the nets in Houston and be crowned as national champions.
+March Madness is arguably the craziest sporting event of the year, and it's a cornerstone of a bustling spring sports calendar.
+A pool of 68 college basketball teams competes for one goal: A chance to survive a one-and-done tournament to be crowned as national champions.

-In a tournament known for upsets, chaos, and drama, we'll see powerhouses and Cinderellas alike putting their stamp on history.
+The NCAA tourney is known for upsets, chaos, and drama.
+Every year, powerhouses and Cinderellas alike putting their stamp on history.

-There are a number of ways to bet on this year's NCAA tournament, and we’ll go through all possibilities to enhance your viewing experience.
+There are a number of ways to bet on March Madness, and we’ll go through all possibilities to enhance your viewing experience.

 How to bet on March Madness

 Parity in the NCAA is reaching an all-time high.
-Over the past few years, we’ve seen 15-seed St. Peter's make the Elite Eight, 11-seed Chicago make the Final Four and a No. 1 seed dethroned by a 16-seed (UMBC).
+Over the past few years, we’ve seen 15-seed Saint Peter's make the Elite Eight, 11-seed Loyola Chicago make the Final Four and two No. 1 seeds dethroned by 16-seeds (UMBC, Fairleigh Dickinson).

 An NCAA-record 11 unique seeds qualified for the Sweet 16 in 2021 and that was followed up by nine unique seeds in 2022.